 - 1. Students in specific, employer-sponsored programs - 2.
 Early College students - 3.
 Guest and/or Personal Interest students - 4.
+Students enrolled in HEAL 101 - 5.
+International Students enrolled in English for Academic Purposes (EAP) courses - 6.
 Academic Advisor recommendation.
 This exemption is used in rare cases when a transfer in students enters with a well-established pathway, demonstrated that he/she has researched career options, has a clear career goal(s) in mind, understands the nature of the field he/she has chosen to pursue, AND understands the educational pathway to reaching their career goal(s).

+International Students who complete EAP coursework and ready to enroll in credit bearing courses will then be required to complete GEPP 100.
 Any student can enroll in GEPP 100 regardless of their exemption status.